Prepared by the Personalized Nutrition & COVID-19 Task Force of the American Nutrition Association

 What are the symptoms and risk factors for COVID-19?

 Symptoms often start with a dry cough with shortness of breath two days to two weeks after exposure (Source).
-In addition, the Center for Disease Control suggests that two or more of the following may indicate infection: fever, chills, muscle pain, headache, and new loss of taste or smell.
+In addition, the Center for Disease Control suggests that the following may indicate infection: fever, chills, muscle pain, headache, fatigue, sore throat, nausea, congestion or runny nose, and new loss of taste or smell.
 (Source) Most people experience very mild symptoms, if any, and about 80% of those infected will not need hospitalization.
 (Source)

 However, some individuals may experience severe cases.
 As we age, we lose immune resilience (immunosenescence) and are predisposed to higher concentrations of inflammatory mediators in the blood (inflammageing).
 (Source) Thus, those at highest risk for poor outcomes include the elderly and those with inflammation-driven conditions such as severe obesity, COPD, cardiovascular disease, congestive heart failure, diabetes, kidney disease, and others.
 (Source, Source) Serious cases and fatalities have been weighted heavily toward these populations, though there is concern that younger, “healthier” people are showing up in this cohort.
 (Source, Source, Source)